neurobin/rlotp/README.rst

-PyOTP - The Python One-Time Password Library
+RLOTP - The Python One-Time Password Library
 ============================================

-PyOTP is a Python library for generating and verifying one-time passwords.
+RLOTP is a Python library for generating and verifying one-time passwords.
 It can be used to implement two-factor (2FA) or multi-factor (MFA) authentication methods in web applications and in other systems that require users to log in.

 Open MFA standards are defined in `RFC 4226 <https://tools.ietf.org/html/rfc4226>`_ (HOTP: An HMAC-Based One-Time Password Algorithm) and in `RFC 6238 <https://tools.ietf.org/html/rfc6238>`_ (TOTP: Time-Based One-Time Password Algorithm).
-PyOTP implements server-side support for both of these standards.
+RLOTP implements server-side support for both of these standards.
 Client-side support can be enabled by sending authentication codes to users over SMS or email (HOTP) or, for TOTP, by instructing users to use `Google Authenticator <https://en.wikipedia.org/wiki/Google_Authenticator>`_, `Authy <https://www.authy.com/>`_, or another compatible app.
 Users can set up auth tokens in their apps easily by using their phone camera to scan `otpauth://
-<https://github.com/google/google-authenticator/wiki/Key-Uri-Format>`_ QR codes provided by PyOTP.
+<https://github.com/google/google-authenticator/wiki/Key-Uri-Format>`_ QR codes provided by RLOTP.

 Implementers should read and follow the `HOTP security requirements <https://tools.ietf.org/html/rfc4226#section-7>`_ and `TOTP security considerations <https://tools.ietf.org/html/rfc6238#section-5>`_ sections of the relevant RFCs.
 At